| Title: | Penalized Linear Mixed Models for Correlated Data |

 Nothing is returned; instead, a message is printed to the console summarizing the results of the cross-validated model fit.

-modelA function to print the summary of a plmm
+plmm modelA function to print the summary of a plmm model

 x |